graphprotocol/graph-node/docs/environment-variables.md

   1.1 means that the subgraph will be pruned every time it contains 10% more history (in blocks) than its history limit.
 The default value is 1.2 and the value must be at least 1.01
-- `GRAPH_STORE_HISTORY_COPY_THRESHOLD`,
+- `GRAPH_STORE_HISTORY_REBUILD_THRESHOLD`,
-  `GRAPH_STORE_HISTORY_DELETE_THRESHOLD`: when pruning, prune by copying the entities we will keep to new tables if we estimate that we will remove more than a factor of `COPY_THRESHOLD` of the deployment's history.
-If we estimate to remove a factor between `COPY_THRESHOLD` and `DELETE_THRESHOLD`, prune by deleting from the existing tables of the deployment.
+  `GRAPH_STORE_HISTORY_DELETE_THRESHOLD`: when pruning, prune by copying the entities we will keep to new tables if we estimate that we will remove more than a factor of `REBUILD_THRESHOLD` of the deployment's history.
+If we estimate to remove a factor between `REBUILD_THRESHOLD` and `DELETE_THRESHOLD`, prune by deleting from the existing tables of the deployment.
 If we estimate to remove less than `DELETE_THRESHOLD` entities, do not change the table.
-Both settings are floats, and default to 0.5 for the `COPY_THRESHOLD` and 0.05 for the `DELETE_THRESHOLD`; they must be between 0 and 1, and `COPY_THRESHOLD` must be bigger than `DELETE_THRESHOLD`.
+Both settings are floats, and default to 0.5 for the `REBUILD_THRESHOLD` and 0.05 for the `DELETE_THRESHOLD`;
+  they must be between 0 and 1, and `REBUILD_THRESHOLD` must be bigger than `DELETE_THRESHOLD`.